-The trade receivables, net of loss allowances decreased by approximately 45.7% to approximately HK\$104.9 million as at 31 December 2021, as compared with approximately HK\$193.4 million as at 31 December 2020.
-Outstanding balances in over 180 days to 1 year category increased to approximately HK\$65.3 million and over 1 year category increase to approximately HK\$39.6 million was mainly due to a slowdown in payments from certain major customers.
-As at the date of this report, approximately HK\$103.7 million of the outstanding balances as at 31 December 2021 were subsequently received.
+The trade receivables, net of loss allowances decreased by approximately 97.6% to approximately HK\$2.5 million as at 31 December 2022, as compared with approximately HK\$104.9 million as at 31 December 2021.
+During the Year, a reversal of loss allowance for expected credit losses on trade receivables of approximately HK\$16.9 million (2021: nil) was recognized.
+The management usually estimates the provision using a matrix based on the Group's historical credit loss experience, adjusted for factors that are specific to the debtors and an assessment of both the current and forecast general economic conditions at the reporting date.
 The management of the Group regularly evaluates the Group's customers, assesses their known financial position and the credit risks.